mfaani/mfaani/content/posts/interviewing/dynamic-programming/how-many-envelopes-can-you-fit-into-another/index.md

 ---

 ## Question:
 How many envelops can you fit into another?
 Each envelope has a 2D representation.
 [4,5] -> width = 4, length = 5
 How many envelops can you fit into one another without rotating any envelopes.
 Bare in mind you can't fit in two evelopes with same width or height.

-This is question is very much like the Russian Doll question.
+This is question is very much like a Russian Doll question.
 Which that question itself uses an *Longest increasing subsequence* algorithm to solve.
 If you don't know about LIS then check my post [Longest Increasing Subsequence Length](https://mfaani.com/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length/)

 ## High Level Idea